paaulooo/A-Simple-Password-Generator/README.md

 This program is a Console Python Program, so you need to have Python 3.12 installed in your System.
 Thank you for using this basic program, Good Studies:)

+What do you need to execute?
+Python 3.12+